chalkclassroom/CoachingApp/README.md

 1. Instead of helloGET substitute with function Folder name
 2. CI/CD Is not done for Cloud Functions so deploy and submit pull request.

+## Creating New Environments
+When setting up a new environment, including locally, ensure that a practice teacher exists in the database with the ID rJxNhJmzjRZP7xg29Ko6.

 ## Learn More
 JSDocumentation is Available at [Chalk Docs](https://chalkdocs.web.app).
 You can learn more about webpack at [Webpack](https://webpack.js.org/).